17 Creepy Real Events That Actually Happened on Halloween

 A missing tot

 On Halloween Day in 1955, Marilyn Damman went to a Food Fair on Long Island to do some shopping.
 She brought her children, two-year-old Steven and seven-month-old Pamela, with her.
 Telling Steven to be good and watch his little sister, she left the children outside while she went into the store.
 She returned ten minutes later to find that her children had disappeared, stroller and all.
 Pamela’s baby stroller, with the unharmed seven-month-old inside, was found a short distance away, but Long Island police were never able to locate Steven.
 What happened to him remains a mystery.
+Check out these Halloween etiquette rules you should be following.

 Don’t lose your head